FlindersSTEMOutreach/FlinBIT/README.md

 `/plotter hide`: Hide the data plotter.

 `/plotter toggle`: Toggle the data plotter.
-Same as pressing the `Toggle Plotter` button.
+Same as pressing the `Plotter` button.

 `/plotter clear`: Clear all data from the data plotter.